kaxonomy/kaxonomy/README.md

 ## About

-probably debugging when I should be networking
+probably debugging when I should be networking.
+NDA projects hidden

 ## Current Focus*